 Thanksgiving is just around the corner and you know that Thanksgiving Dinner isn’t just for your friends and family.
 It’s for your dog too.
-So, don’t forget about him when preparing for your meal on this wonderful occasion.
+So, don’t forget about him when preparing your meal on this wonderful occasion.

 Turkey and Sweet Potato Treats

-It has been tradition to serve sweet potatoes and turkeys during Thanksgiving.
+It has been a tradition to serve sweet potatoes and turkeys during Thanksgiving.
 So, why not have something for your dog as well.
 You can have sweet potato jerky treats and turkey loaf for your dog.
-You can even add carrots, pumpkin, and kale in the mix to further make the whole treat healthy and delicious!
+You can even add carrots, pumpkin, and kale to the mix to further make the whole treat healthy and delicious!

 Got a few turkey strips of meat to spare?
 Of course, you have, especially for your dog!
 You can instantly create turkey meatballs in just a few minutes.
 You can add these meatballs to your dog’s meal and we’re sure he’ll give you a big thanks for that!

 Roasted Turkey Medallions